David Holden (microbiologist): Background

-Holden completed undergraduate studies at Durham University in 1977, and received his PhD in Microbiology from University College London in 1981.
-He joined the Royal Postgraduate Medical School (which later merged into Imperial College) as a lecturer in 1990, and was promoted to Professor of Molecular Microbiology in 1995.
-He was made a Fellow of the Royal Society in 2004.
+Holden was born in Newcastle-upon-Tyne in 1955 to Bronwen and John Holden.
+When he was 15, the family moved to Edinburgh, where he completed his secondary education at George Watson’s College.
+He obtained a B.Sc.
+Hons degree from Durham University in 1977, and received his PhD in microbiology from University College London in 1981.
+After post-doctoral work in Canada the US and at the National Institute for Medical Research, he joined the Royal Postgraduate Medical School (which later merged into Imperial College London) as a lecturer in 1990, and was promoted to Professor of Molecular Microbiology in 1995.